Tupac Skakur’s Death

 Born as Tupac Amaru Shakur in 1971, he was known by his stage name 2Pac in New York City.
 Having sold over 75 million copies all over the world, Tupac was one of the biggest names in rap history.
 Dealing with subjects like racism, violence, hardships in the ghetto, social conflicts, and the infamous East Coast-West Coast rivalry, Tupac’s rap albums were widely acclaimed.
 As a teenager, he attended a local art school and even took a deep interest in ballet.
 He was also known to show his love for literature and particularly favored Shakespeare, making him one of the most well-read hip hop artists at the time.

+Even 18 years after the shocking incident, the death of rapper extraordinaire, Tupac Shakur, continues to haunt the entertainment industry and his loyal fans.
 The sudden death of Tupac was never forgotten and he was even revived recently – with a hologram.
 Delivering huge hits like California Love, Life Goes On, Me Against the World, and Keep Ya Head Up, the image of Tupac as a rap artist and a hip hop legend remains.

 Get the scoop on more celebrity drama in our Celebrity Investigations section.